golanlevin/lectures/lecture_introduction/readme_with_conditional_design_games.md

 **“Creative coding”** describes the growing set of cultural practices by which artists, designers, architects, and poets employ computer programming and custom software as their chosen medium.
 This burgeoning field has been accelerated by the widespread adoption of open-source arts-engineering toolkits, such as Processing, p5.js, and openFrameworks, into the curricula of hundreds of art and design schools around the world.
 Created *by artists, for artists*, these toolkits are specifically oriented to the needs and working styles of cultural practitioners, and have radically democratized software development as a potent mode of creative inquiry.

 * Our objective is to make stirring and provocative new forms of culture.
-* Our medium is software.
+* Our medium is software and electronics.
 * We learn codecraft as necessary to execute our ideas.

 We don't need much in order to make something powerful: